tailcallhq/tailcall/docs/guides/environmental-variables.md

       method: "ListUsers"
       protoPath: "./proto/user_service.proto"
       baseURL: "https://grpc-server.example.com"
-      # highlight-start
       headers: [{key: "X-API-KEY", value: "{{env.API_KEY}}"}]
-      # highlight-end
     )
 }
 ```

-## Security aspects and best practices
+## Security Aspects and Best Practices

-Environmental variables help you in mitigating most of the security risks.
-While this is true, it is also necessary to understand that, it doesn't actually help you in removing the risks completely, since the values are still in plain text.
-Configurational values might not be as sensitive, but the secrets still do have a chance to be compromised.
+Environment variables help mitigate many security risks.
+However, it's important to note that they don't eliminate risks entirely, as the values are still in plain text.
+While configuration values might not be highly sensitive, secrets can still be compromised.

-To make sure your secrets stay safe and secure all through, here are some tips and tricks that you might consider using for your application:
+To ensure your secrets remain secure, consider the following tips:

-- **Use a `.env` file** \
+- **Use a `.env` file**: \
-  This is a common practice that is followed by most developers.
-You can create a `.env` file in the root directory of your project and store all your environmental variables in it.
-This file should not be committed to your version control system, and should be added to the `.gitignore` file.
-This way, you can make sure that your secrets are not exposed to the public.
-Additionally, you can also use a `.env.example` file to list out all the environmental variables that are required for your application to run.
-This way, you can make sure that all the developers who work on your project are aware of the variables that are required for the application to run.
+  A common practice is to create a `.env` file in your project's root directory to store all environment variables.
+This file should not be committed to your version control system and should be added to `.gitignore`.
+This approach ensures your secrets are not publicly exposed.
+Additionally, use a `.env.example` file to list all required environment variables for your application, informing other developers of the necessary variables.

-  You can use this `.env` file in Tailcall (or any other place), simply by exporting all of its key-value pairs it to your OS.
+  In Tailcall (or elsewhere), you can use this `.env` file by exporting its key-value pairs to your OS.

   For example, if your `.env` file looks like this: